West Coast Main Line: Rolling stock

-The majority of stock used on the West Coast Main Line is new-build, part of Virgin's initial franchise agreement having been a commitment to introduce a brand-new fleet of tilting Class 390 "Pendolino" trains for long-distance high-speed WCML services.
-The 53-strong Pendolino fleet, plus three tilting SuperVoyager diesel sets, were bought for use on these InterCity services.
-One Pendolino was written off in 2007 following the Grayrigg derailment.
-After the 2007 franchise "shake-up" in the Midlands, more SuperVoyagers were transferred to Virgin West Coast, instead of going to the new CrossCountry franchise.
-The SuperVoyagers are used on London–Chester and Holyhead services because the Chester/North Wales line is not electrified, so they run "under the wires" between London and Crewe.
-SuperVoyagers were also used on Virgin's London-Scotland via Birmingham services, even though this route is entirely electrified – this situation is, however, changing since the expansion of the Pendolino fleet; from 2013 onward Class 390 sets have been routinely deployed on Edinburgh/Glasgow–Birmingham services.
+The majority of stock used on the WCML is new-build, part of Virgin's initial franchise agreement having been a commitment to introduce a brand-new fleet of tilting Class 390 Pendolino trains for long-distance high-speed WCML services.
+The 53-strong Pendolino fleet, plus three tilting Super Voyager diesel sets, were leased for use on these inter-city services.
+One Pendolino was written off in 2007, following the Grayrigg derailment.
+After the 2007 franchise changes in the Midlands, more Super Voyagers were transferred to Virgin West Coast, instead of going to the new CrossCountry franchise.
+The Super Voyagers were used on London Euston to and services because the North Wales Main Line is not electrified.
+Super Voyagers were also used on Virgin's London-Scotland via Birmingham services, even though this route is entirely electrified; this situation changed since the expansion of the Pendolino fleet; from 2013 onward, Class 390 sets have been routinely deployed on Edinburgh/Glasgow–Birmingham services.

-By 2012, the WCML Pendolino fleet was strengthened by the addition of two coaches to 31 of the 52 existing sets, thus turning them into 11-car trains.
-Four brand new 11-car sets are also part of this order, one of which replaced the set lost in the Grayrigg derailment.
-Although the new stock was supplied in Virgin livery, it was not expected to enter traffic before 31 March 2012, when the InterCity West Coast franchise was due to be re-let, though the date for the new franchise was later put back to December 2012, and any effect of this on the timetable for introducing the new coaches remains unclear.
+By 2012, the WCML Pendolino fleet was strengthened by the addition of two coaches to 31 of the 52 existing sets, turning them into 11-car trains.
+Four brand new 11-car sets were also part of this order, one of which replaced the set lost at Grayrigg.
+Although the new stock was supplied in Virgin livery, it was not expected to enter traffic before 31 March 2012, when the InterCity West Coast franchise was due to be relet, although the date for the new franchise was later put back to December 2012.